What happens if you can't pay your rates

 Help with your rates

-There are reliefs and entitlements available to help some ratepayers pay their rates bills.
+There are reliefs and entitlements available to help some ratepayers pay their rate bills.

 Get free debt and benefits advice